 We are all leaders in and out of work.
 However, we don’t usually get any formal training on this topic.
 Therefore, those that are natural at this particular skill will tend to get their goals achieved, whilst others that have no innate ability lag behind.

 The good thing is that regardless of what people may think, Leadership skills can be learned.
-This in turn means that your business can become successful based upon how intensely you use these skills.
+This, in turn means that your business can become successful based on how intensely you use these skills.